shoumil-dev/forecast-app/README.md

 # Wind Forecast Dashboard

 A web application for visualizing and analyzing wind energy forecast accuracy in the UK.
+> Claude Sonnet 4.6 was the LLM used to assist in development.

 ## Getting Started